 Students will spend seven weeks living and studying at different NRS reserves.
 While conducting firsthand study of California ecosystems, students will gain skills in field research methods, experimental design, data analysis, scientific writing, and public speaking.
 California Ecology and Conservation will emphasize the skills needed to conduct independent scientific research.

 No, the entire course occurs at NRS reserves.

 The course will start and end at an NRS reserve near San Jose.
 Students must provide their own transportation to and from this location; however, all other transportation during the course will be supplied by the University.

 Students should expect to stay in tents for most, if not all, of their time on course.
 However, there will be no backpacking and students will not need to carry their camping gear for long distances.

 There is only one scheduled day off during course.
 However, most days students will have blocks of unscheduled time.
-A detailed itinerary will be shared with the class on the first day of the course.
+A detailed itinerary will be shared with the class before the program begins.

 California Ecology and Conservation is an intensive program of study that requires students to work long hours, hence students will accrue more than enough instruction hours to meet credit requirements in seven weeks.
 Students are free to return home after instruction concludes.
 See below for information on the additional work required of students from semester campuses (UC Berkeley and UC Merced) during the fall and spring terms.

 Yes.
 All students will enroll in BIOL/ENVS 188 California Ecology and Conservation.
 Students from quarter campuses will receive 19 quarter units.
 Students from semester campuses (UC Berkeley and UC Merced) taking the class in fall and spring must also enroll in BIOL/ENVS 189 Critical Conservation Issues in California, for which they will be required to complete additional assignments prior to and during the 7 weeks in the field.
 As a result, students from semester campuses will receive 15 semester units for fall and spring classes, and 12.7 semester units for summer classes.